-Through Mount Holyoke College’s International Guest Student Program (IGSP), international students spend a semester or a year studying in the United States at Mount Holyoke College.
+Through Mount Holyoke College’s International Guest Student (IGS) program, international students spend either a semester or a year studying in the United States at Mount Holyoke College.
 International Guest Students may choose to enroll for one or two semesters, but must begin their MHC studies in the fall semester.
 Students may attend either during a gap year or during their university studies.
-If you have completed at least secondary (high school) education, we invite you to apply for the IGSP.
+If you have completed at least secondary (high school) education, we invite you to apply as an International Guest Student.

-Some students find that the IGSP helps them whether they wish to pursue a degree in the United States; many enjoy their Mount Holyoke experience so much that they enroll full-time at the College.
+The IGS program helps students decide whether or not they wish to pursue a degree in the United States.
+Many enjoy their Mount Holyoke experience so much that they enroll full-time at the College.
 Other students are not interested in earning an American degree but want to experience the academic and social aspects of life on a U.S. college campus.
 Still, others have completed a university degree in one discipline, but want to explore a completely different academic area and explore courses not offered at home.
 For most students, the liberal arts experience is the primary reason they study at Mount Holyoke.

 *Students register for courses and are assigned housing during the summer.

-All tuition, room and board fees are due on August 1.
-The housing, course registration and SEVIS account will be cancelled for any student whose bill is not paid in full on August 1.
+**The housing, course registration and SEVIS account will be cancelled for any student whose bill is not paid in full on July 31.

 How to Apply

 - An official copy of your secondary school academic record (transcript) provided by a school official.

-- a letter from someone qualified to report on your proficiency in English (if English is not your first language) and your overall academic performance.
+- This letter should be from someone qualified to report on your proficiency in English (if English is not your first language) and your overall academic performance.

 - Official English proficiency score report Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) if English is not your native language.